naqibm28/Mental-Health-Support-Chatbot/README.md

 # Mental-Health-Support-Chatbot
+Get support for your mental health instantly.

+A friendly chatbot that helps users with their mental health, including advice and hotlines for additional support.
-Made using Python and HTML
+Made using Python and HTML.